 Accurate and up-to-date financial records will help you manage your cash flow.
 By regularly reviewing your business's performance, you and your accountant can address financial problems immediately.

 It is useful to know how other businesses are faring.
-Access financial benchmarking data to get an idea of the running costs of similar-sized businesses in the same industry.
+Benchmark your business to get an idea of the running costs of similar-sized businesses in the same industry.

 Ask your business adviser or accountant to help you estimate your expenses and prepare a cash flow projection.